Continuing Education Guidelines

 - External participants may register for internal Fairview sponsored CE course.
 Payment must be made when signing up for the internal Fairview sponsored CE.
 Registration will be processed when payment has been received.

 - Physical Therapy-courses that have been approved for category I PT credit are not eligible for partial credit.
-If a PT staff member leaves a course early, the CE coordinator must be contacted to modify the certificate to remove the category I approval statement and adjust the contact hours to reflect the time the staff member spent in the course.
+If a PT staff member leaves a course early, the CE coordinator must be contacted to remove the Category I approved Language and adjust the contact hours to reflect the time the staff member spent in the course..

 - Occupational Therapy and Speech Language Pathology - AOTA and/or ASHA approved provider courses will not be granted partially approved credits.
 If an OT or SLP staff member leaves a course early, the CE Coordinator must be contacted to modify the certificate to remove the approved provider status language and adjust the contact hours to reflect the time the staff member spent in the course.